Guangzhou Baiyun International Airport: Inter-terminal

-There is a free shuttle bus that goes between Terminals 1 and 2.
+There is a free shuttle bus that goes between Terminals 1, Terminal 2 and Terminal 3.

 Road

 The airport is connected to downtown Guangzhou by the S41 Guangzhou Airport Expressway.

 Rail

-Guangzhou–Foshan circular intercity railway, which is under construction, will serve Baiyun Airport North railway station (for Terminal 2), Baiyun Airport South railway station (for Terminal 1) and Baiyun Airport East railway station (for Terminal 3) in the airport.
-The rail will connect the airport to the Panyu railway station and the Huadu railway station.
+Guangzhou–Foshan circular intercity railway serve Baiyun Airport North railway station (for Terminal 2), Baiyun Airport South railway station (for Terminal 1) and Baiyun Airport East railway station (for Terminal 3) in the airport.
+The intercity railway connects the airport to Panyu railway station and Huadu railway station.

 Metro

-Baiyun International Airport is served by the Airport South Station (serving Terminal 1) and the Airport North Station (serving Terminal 2) on Line 3 of Guangzhou Metro.
+Guangzhou Baiyun International Airport is served by the Airport South Station (serving Terminal 1) and the Airport North Station (serving Terminal 2) on Line 3 of Guangzhou Metro.

+For now, there is no direct metro line connection to Terminal 3 (until Guangzhou Metro Line 22 extends in the future).
+Passengers going to Terminal 3 can take inter-terminal free shuttle bus or intercity railway from Terminal 1 and 2, or take a bus from Gaozeng station on Line 3 of Guangzhou Metro.

-In the future, Guangzhou Metro Line 22 may serve the airport, connecting it to downtown Guangzhou.
+In the future, Guangzhou Metro Line 22 will serve the airport (including Terminal 3), connecting it to downtown Guangzhou.

 Bus

-There are 5 Airport Express lines and 6 Airport Non-stop lines between airport and downtown.
-Buses take passengers to city's major hotels, grand plaza and transportation center, such as Garden Hotel, Guangdong Hotel, CITIC Plaza, Haizhu Square, Tianhe Coach Station, Guangzhou North Station among other destinations.
+There are five Airport Express lines and six Airport Non-stop lines between airport and downtown.
+Buses take passengers to the city's major hotels, grand plaza and transportation centre, such as the Garden Hotel, Guangdong Hotel, CITIC Plaza, Haizhu Square, Tianhe Coach Station, and Guangzhou North Station.

 To service passengers out of Guangzhou city, the airport also provides intercity bus service.
-The buses will take passengers from/to Dongguan, Foshan, Zhongshan, Huizhou, Jiangmen among other destinations.
+The buses will take passengers from/to Dongguan, Foshan, Zhongshan, Huizhou, Jiangmen and other destinations.